black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Notice that the map() method takes a function as an argument.
 This is called a callback function, which is a function that is passed to another function as an argument.
 In the example above, the callback function is (number) => number * 2, and it's run on each element in the numbers array.
 The map() method then returns a new array with the results.

 Pass in a callback function to the map() method.
 The callback function should take song as a parameter, use the arrow function syntax, and have an empty body.

+# Step 20
+Inside the map(), add a return statement with backticks where you will interpolate all the elements responsible to displaying the song details.

+Inside the backticks, create an li element with an id attribute of song-${song.id} and a class attribute of playlist-song.